-Massachusetts Becomes First State To Ban Bump Stocks After Las Vegas Massacre
+Massachusetts Becomes 1st State To Ban Bump Stocks After Las Vegas Massacre

 **ALERT** CALL GOVERNOR BAKERS OFC.
 IMMEDIATELY 617-725-4005 VETO THE "GUN CONTROL" LINES OUT OF BUDGET! https://t.co/FRyZPa6lz0 #MAPoli— GOAL (@GOALupdate) November 3, 2017

-The Giffords Law Center To Prevent Gun Violence, an organization founded by former U.S. Rep. Gabrielle Giffords, who was shot and wounded at a public event in Arizona in 2011, celebrated the ban's approval on Friday, saying in a statement they hoped other states would "follow Massachusetts' lead."
+The Giffords Law Center To Prevent Gun Violence — founded by former U.S. Rep. Gabrielle Giffords, who was shot and wounded at a public event in Arizona in 2011 — celebrated the ban's approval on Friday, saying in a statement it hoped other states would "follow Massachusetts' lead."

 Massachusetts is, however, not the first state with a bump stock ban on the books.
-Longstanding gun regulations in California already include punishments aimed at any device that "allows the firearm to discharge two or more shots in a burst by activating the device."
+Long-standing gun regulations in California include punishments aimed at any device that "allows the firearm to discharge two or more shots in a burst by activating the device."

-Following the tragedy in Las Vegas, in what appeared to be an unusual display of bipartisanship, Democrats, Republicans and even the NRA expressed support for some kind of regulation for bump stocks.
+After the tragedy in Las Vegas, in what appeared to be an unusual display of bipartisanship, Democrats, Republicans and even the NRA expressed support for some kind of regulation for bump stocks.

 Multiple bills were introduced in Congress, with one in the House garnering more than two dozen signatures.
 But legislative momentum has stalled, as NPR's Geoff Bennett reported in October: